-While Peru as a whole suffers from high unemployment, hyperinflation and all the difficulties that poverty entails, problems like disease, malnutrition and crime are most pronounced in its overcrowded urban areas.
+While Peru as a whole suffers from high unemployment, hyperinflation and other difficulties that poverty entails, problems like disease, malnutrition and crime are most pronounced in its overcrowded urban areas.
 These problems are the worst in the nation’s capital, Lima, where our affiliated project, the Puente Piedra Girls’ Home, is located.

 Established by an order of nuns, the home offers girls ages five to twenty-two shelter and a safe place to receive a quality education all within the same vicinity.
-Today, the Puente Piedra Girls’ Home serves over a thousand children in kindergarten through twelfth grade and is run by a dedicated staff of educators — many of whom are former students and residents of the Girls’ Home who grew up in our sponsorship program.
+Currently, the Puente Piedra Girls’ Home serves over a thousand children in kindergarten through twelfth grade and is run by a dedicated staff of educators — many of whom are former students and residents of the Girls’ Home who grew up in our sponsorship program.

 Seeing Lima for the first time

 When International Director of Programs, Luis Bourdet, and I arrived in Peru, we made our way to the Puente Piedra neighborhood to meet with our volunteer coordinator, Sister Ana Maria.

 Located about an hour’s drive outside of the center of Lima, the extreme poverty in the sprawling urban areas was apparent just from looking out the window of the moving taxi.
-Small shacks made of wood and corrugated tin towered above the highway perched dusty hills.
-For these low-income families, their only option was to build homes without permission in places where no one else wanted to live.
-As these communities became more established, locals would then ban together to collect money to build roads or towering staircases leading up to houses — things that the government might otherwise do if these shantytowns were legally recognized.
+Perched on dusty hillsides, small shacks made of wood and corrugated tin towered above the highway.
+For low-income families living in these homes, their only option was to build houses without permission in places where no one else wanted to live.
+As these communities became more established, locals banned together to collect money to build roads or narrow staircases leading up to houses — things that the government might otherwise do if these shantytowns were legally recognized.

 Well-kept dormitories were divided by age group, and a house mother was assigned to each dorm to look after the children.
 An adjacent school offered classrooms, a library and a computer lab.
 The spacious grounds also had plenty of places for girls to play, with trees and gardens surrounding all the school buildings.